Laavanya-M0117/Donation-Tracker/README.md

   # Design Donation Tracker Frontend

   This is a code bundle for Design Donation Tracker Frontend.
-The original project is available at https://www.figma.com/design/HNX73U62WzIGLtvO9UIJKl/Design-Donation-Tracker-Frontend.

   ## Running the code